httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 opted into serving `http` URLs over TLS, clients are required to perform additional checks before directing `http` requests to it.

-Clients MUST NOT send `http` requests over a connection with the `h2` protocol identifier, unless they have obtained a valid http-opportunistic response for an origin (as per {{well-known}}), and:
+Clients MUST NOT send `http` requests over a secured connection, unless the chosen alternative service presents a certificate that is valid for the origin - as per {{RFC2818}} (this also establishes "reasonable assurances" for the purposes of {RFC7838}}) - and they have obtained a valid http-opportunistic response for an origin (as per {{well-known}}).

-* The chosen alternative service presents a certificate that is valid for the origin, as per
-  {{RFC2818}} (this also establishes "reasonable assurances" for the purposes of {RFC7838}}), and

-* The origin object of the http-opportunistic response has a `tls-ports' member, whose value is an array of numbers, one of which matches the port of the alternative service in question, and

-* The chosen alternative service returns the same representation as the origin did for the http-opportunistic resource.

-For example, this request/response pair would allow reqeusts for the origin "http://www.example.com" to be sent to an alternative service on port 443 or 8000 of the host "www.example.com":
+For example, assuming the following request is made over a TLS connection that is successfully authenticated for those origins, the following request/response pair would allow requests for the origins "http://www.example.com" or "http://example.com" to be sent using a secured connection:

 ~~~ example
 GET /.well-known/http-opportunistic HTTP/1.1